benjamin-allen/Lush8/README.md

 Lush8
 =====

-Lush8 is an 8x8 texture pack for Minetest, liscensed under the GPLv3.
+Lush8 is an 8x8 texture pack for Minetest, licensed under the GPLv3.

 Goals